mdetels1/qbb2023-answers/week1-homework/README.md

 Is this relationship significant?
 How do you know?

 Yes, the p-value is less than 0.05.
 This means there is a probability of 0.000 that this result is due to chance.

+2.4
+Using your results from step 2.3, predict the number of paternal DNMs for a proband with a father who was 50.5 years old at the proband’s time of birth.
+Record your answer and your work (i.e. how you got to that answer) in your README.md.

+Use equation y=mx+b
+m = slope (1.3538)
+x = age (50.5)
+b = y-intercept (10.3263)
+y = DNMS
+y=1.3538 * 50.5 + 10.3263

+Answer = 78.6932 DNMs